 Our department-sponsored student organizations give students the opportunity to connect with each other and with faculty through a shared love of history as well as to participate in a variety of social and professional activities.
+Both the History Club and Phi Alpha Theta Honor Society are open to students of any major who have an interest in history.

 Phi Alpha Theta